Ownable¶

 Events¶

 Ownable as shipped does not emit events.
-If you need an OwnershipTransferred(prev, new) log for off-chain indexing, add it in your copy:
+For an OwnershipTransferred(prev, new) log used by off-chain indexers, add it to the inherited copy: